 show(fig)

-Bokeh provides list of method for creating bar charts.
+Bokeh provides a list of methods for creating bar charts.

 We'll explain each using various examples.